 In case of no/limited office access

-If your team does not have access to the office, will they have everything they need to succeed at home, or remotely from another location?
+If your team does not have access to the office, will they have everything they need to succeed remotely?
 Video conferencing is a great way to keep your team together and connected, but you should also think about access.
 If your team has access to a mobile app, web softphone, and inter-office chat, you’ll be able to easily stay connected without any hiccups.

 Of course there are plenty of other things to worry about when preparing for a disaster.
 From the communication standpoint, being able to pick things up where they left off, from any location, is a monumental advantage to a VoIP or UCaaS system.
-Your recovery plan will rely on the ability to communicate, and with a VoIP system, you’ll have 100% more capabilities than with a plain old telephone service.
+Your recovery plan will rely on the ability to communicate.
+With a VoIP system, you’ll have 100% more capabilities than with a plain old telephone service.

 Importance in Redundancy